BerWang/web/04 Distributed Version Control/README.md

 1. Make sure all of your team members have access to the University GitHub server at https://github.coventry.ac.uk and have added their full name and photo to their user profile.
 If any of your team can't log in they will need to request access by visiting the IT Help Desk in the Library.
 2. One of your team should create a private group and invite all the members of your team.
 3. Create as many _private_ repositories as you need and add the team to it.
+4. Try creating a _main_ project repository and adding the other repositories as _submodules_.

 ## Branching Strategy

 During this sprint you will continue to apply the agile skills you have already learned (such as scrum) but will also be applying the Git Flow branching workflow we covered in the lecture.